scrtlabs/catalyst/docs/source/unit-tests.rst

     Fetch historical data for each market using the selected frequency
 Assert:
     - No error and not blank
-    - Date of each candle is consistent with the Catalyst desired pattern:
+    - Date of each candle is consistent with the Catalyst desired pattern,
         - All candle start at fix intervals
         - Last candle partial and forward looking from the end date